By: Nancy LT Hamilton

 Rose-Cut Treated Black Diamond from Rio Grande.

-There are a zillion (well, maybe not that many) shapes out there in gemland.
+There is a zillion (well, maybe not that many) shapes out there in gemland.
 I’m not going to list them all but, will show you pretty pictures of some of the more common shapes.

-Baguette – The baguette has stepped-cuts similar to an emerald cut stone.
-They usually have 24 facets and are cheaper than round or emerald cut diamonds.
+- Baguette – The baguette has stepped cuts similar to an emerald-cut stone.
+They usually have 24 facets and are cheaper than round or emerald-cut diamonds.
 Usually used as side stones.
 They are not as brilliant as round cut stones.

-Baguette, Tapered – Essentially, a tapered baguette.
+- Baguette, Tapered – Essentially, a tapered baguette.

-Cushion Cut – Square or rectangular stones with subtly curving sides.
+- Cushion-Cut – Square or rectangular stones with subtly curving sides.

-Emerald Cut – A rectangular stone with the corners cut off.
+- Emerald-Cut – A rectangular stone with the corners cut off.
 AKA: Octagon.
 Usually step-cut.

-Heart – Well, a heart shaped stone!
+- Heart – Well, a heart-shaped stone!

-Marquise – Pointed on both ends with curved sides.
+- Marquise – Pointed on both ends with curved sides.

-Oval – Considered a Fancy gemstone because it is more difficult to cut than a round stone.
+- Oval – Considered a Fancy gemstone because it is more difficult to cut than a round stone.

-Pear – Teardrop or pear shaped.
+- Pear – Teardrop or pear-shaped.

-Princess – A deeper, relatively new cut.
+- Princess – A deeper, relatively new cut.
 See additional information below.
 Princess cuts tend to be cheaper because the cut allows for more efficient use of the material.
 The quality of the material is usually of a higher quality for this type of cut.

-Square – 4 equal sides.
+- Square – 4 equal sides.
 Similar to a Princess cut square.

-Triangular – Many different shapes.
+- Triangular – Many different shapes.

-Trillion – Triangular with (usually) gently bowing sides.
+- Trillion – Triangular with (usually) gently bowing sides.
 Trillions are usually Brilliant cut.

 Setting types and/or names.